Category Archives: Bioinformatics

 How Not To Get Fired For ‘Blogging

 There has been a (false) fire alarm at the Genome Campus.
 Tens of its employees are standing outside in chilly spring rain and wind.
 I am joined by my boss’s boss and the senior colleague with whom he is temporarily sharing his office.
-My boss’s boss turns to his officemate: “Have you read Damian’s ‘Blog?”
-My […]
+My boss’s boss turns to his officemate: “Have you read Damian’s ‘Blog?” […]

 Jungle VIPs